junxit/us-congress-bills-112/metadata.md

 - 2012-05-15 — Ms. Ros-Lehtinen moved to suspend the rules and pass the bill, as amended.
 - 2012-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2685-2686)
 - 2012-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2685-2686)
+- 2012-05-16 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.